Teaching - Sampling: From MCMC to Generative Modeling

 Dates: 26th, 27th morning; 2nd, 16th, 23rd, 30th (afternoon).
 At least 2 practical sessions (2nd - Langevin Monte Carlo - and 30th).
 Bring your computers.

-• Part I Motivation, Divergences between probability distributions, Reminders on basics from MCMC
+• Part I: Motivation, Divergences between probability distributions, Reminders on basics from Markov Chain Monte Carlo (MCMC).

-• Part II (Sampling as Optimization of the KL): gradient flows in finite and infinite dimensions, continuity equation, Langevin Monte Carlo
+• Part II : (Sampling as Optimization of the Kullback-Leibler divergence) gradient flows in finite and infinite dimensions, continuity equation, Langevin Monte Carlo (LMC) + stochastic Langevin dynamics based on these notes, Hamiltonian Monte Carlo (HMC).

 Additional Resources: